rituja-debnath/museum-of-candy.github.io/README.md

 # museum-of-candy.github.io
 MOOC used
-# These exercises are a part of Colt Steele's The Web Developer Bootcamp on Udemy.
+# These exercises are a part of Colt Steele's https://www.udemy.com/course/the-web-developer-bootcamp/ on Udemy.